biocore/qiime/doc/scripts/make_rarefaction_averages.rst

 	**[OPTIONAL]**

 	-p, `-`-prefs
-		name of columns to make rarefaction graphs of, comma delimited no spaces.
+		Name of columns to make rarefaction graphs of, comma delimited no spaces.
 Use 'ALL' command to make graphs of all metadata columns. [default: ALL]
 	-o, `-`-dir_path
-		directory prefix for all analyses [default: .]
+		Directory prefix for all analyses [default: .]

 **Output:**